 You may be able to claim tax reliefs on your personal income if you:

-- pay into a private pension
+- Pay into a private pension

-- spend your own money on certain things that you need to buy for your job, but do not claim as expenses from the company (as previously mentioned)
+- Spend your own money on certain things that you need to buy for your job, but do not claim as expenses from the company (as previously mentioned)

-- donate to charity
+- Donate to charity

-- make maintenance payments to an ex-spouse or ex-civil partner
+- Make maintenance payments to an ex-spouse or ex-civil partner

 Some tax reliefs can be applied automatically through PAYE, but you will need to apply for others when you file your Self Assessment tax return with HMRC.

 There are different taxation and reporting rules depending on the type of expense or benefit you are claiming.
-GOV.UK provides an A to Z of business expenses and benefits, along with the relevant tax rules and rates that apply.
+GOV.UK provides an A to Z of business expenses and benefits, along with information on the relevant tax rules and rates that apply.

 Directors’ loans